VictorOmoboye/Diabetes-Risk-Prediction/README.md

 - **STEP 2: Exploratory Data Analysis (EDA):**
   - Visualize feature distributions, relationships, and correlations using plots like histograms and heatmaps.
-  - Identify patterns, trends, and anomalies that may influence loan defaults.
+  - Identify patterns, trends, and anomalies that may influence diabetes risk.
   - Formulate hypotheses to guide feature engineering and model selection.

 - **STEP 3: Data Preprocessing:**